Thomas R. Marshall: Post-vice presidency (1921–1925)

 Marshall had his name entered as a candidate for the presidential nomination at the 1920 Democratic National Convention.
 He made arrangements with Thomas Taggart to have a delegation sent from Indiana to support his bid, but was unable to garner support outside of the Hoosier delegation.
 Ultimately he endorsed the Democratic nominees, James M. Cox for president and Franklin D. Roosevelt for vice president, but they were defeated by the Republican ticket of Warren G. Harding and Calvin Coolidge.
 On their election, Marshall sent a note to Coolidge offering him his "sincere condolences" for his misfortune of having been elected vice president.
+During his retirement, Marshall gravitated towards conservatism; declaring his opposition to various progressive measures such as the fixing of minimum wages.

 Marshall considered returning to Columbia City after leaving office, but instead bought a home and opened a law practice in Indianapolis, where he believed there would be better business opportunities.
 Harding nominated him to serve on the Lincoln Memorial Commission in 1921, and then to a more lucrative position on the Federal Coal Commission in 1922; Marshall resigned from both commissions in 1923.
 He spent over a year writing books on the law and his Recollections, a humorous memoir.
 The latter book was completed in May 1925 and subsequent historians have noted it as unusual, even for its time, for not disclosing any secrets or attacking any of Marshall's enemies.
 Marshall remained a popular public speaker, and continued to travel to give speeches.
 The last he delivered was to high school students in the town of his birth.

 Death

-While on a trip to Washington D.C., Marshall was struck by a heart attack while reading his Bible in bed on the night of June 1, 1925.
-His wife called for medical assistance, but he died before it arrived, aged 71.
+On June 1, 1925, Marshall and his wife were on a trip to Washington, D.C., when he died suddenly from a heart attack at his room at the Willard Hotel, while reading his Bible in bed.
+He had been unwell for several days, and a nurse had accompanied them on the trip, but Marshall had already died by the time his wife could summon help.
+He was 71.

 A service and viewing was held in Washington two days later and was attended by many dignitaries.
 Marshall's remains were returned to Indianapolis, where he lay in state for two days; thousands visited his bier.
-His funeral service was held June 9, and he was interred in Crown Hill Cemetery, next to the grave of his adopted son Morrison "Izzy" Marshall.
+His funeral service was held June 9, and he was interred in Crown Hill Cemetery, next to the grave of his "adopted" son Morrison "Izzy" Marshall.
 Lois Marshall moved to Arizona and remained widowed the rest of her life, living on her husband's pension and the $50,000 she earned by selling his memoir to the Bobbs-Merrill publishing company.
 She died in 1958 and was interred next to her husband.